mecid/mecid.github.io/_posts/2026-06-23-taking-control-of-toolbar-items-in-swiftui.md

 }
 ```

-That’s why SwiftUI introduces the visibilityPriority modifier that we can use with ToolbarContent.
-You can use one of the provided options like automatic, low, and high.
+That’s why SwiftUI introduces the *visibilityPriority* modifier that we can use with *ToolbarContent*.
+You can use one of the provided options like *automatic*, *low*, and *high*.
 In this case, SwiftUI will take into consideration the priority and collapse low-priority items.

 ```swift